History of Niue: British protectorate

 In 1887, King Fataaiki wrote to Queen Victoria of the United Kingdom, requesting that Niue be placed under British protection, but his request was turned down.
 In 1900, in response to renewed requests, the island became a British protectorate, and the following year it was annexed by New Zealand.
 Niue's remoteness, as well as cultural and linguistic differences between its Polynesian inhabitants and those of the Cook Islands, caused it to be separately administered.

 World War I

-148 Niuean men, 4% of the island's population, served as soldiers in the New Zealand armed forces during World War I. They were initially sent to Egypt, in February 1916, however, illness was common, and by April over half of them had been hospitalized.
+During World War I, 148 Niuean men (4% of the island's population) served as soldiers in the New Zealand armed forces.
+They were initially sent to Egypt, in February 1916, however, illness was common, and by April over half of them had been hospitalized.
 They were transferred to Northern France in April 1916, where illness was also common.
 At the end of May it was decided the Niuean soldiers would be withdrawn from the front, being sent to Hornchurch, in England, before leaving for New Zealand by the end of June.